Did you know?

 The mapping process is crucial as it defines how data or information is to be swapped, making it easier to export, combine, or analyze later.
 A simple example is when a customer enters their info in one application’s contact form, then that data is mapped to corresponding fields in other applications as well.
 Well, that’s what data mapping does.

 The process of combining data from various sources into a single, unified view is known as data integration.
-Integration starts with ingestion and includes steps like cleansing, ETL mapping, and transformation.
+Integration starts with ingestion, often achieved using specialized data ingestion tools, and includes steps like cleansing, ETL mapping, and transformation.
 Finally, data integration enables analytics tools to generate effective, actionable business intelligence.

 There is no single method for integrating data.
 Data integration solutions, on the other hand, typically include a network of data sources, a master server, and clients accessing data from the master server.